renxiaolong/Generalized-Network-Dismantling/README.md

 https://blog.koalatea.io/2018/01/03/getting-started-with-boost-on-mac-osx/

 ## Running
-Before running the program, you need to set the paprameters of the input network in
+Before running the program, you need to set the parameters of the input network in
 <code>GND.cpp</code> (line 37-41) and <code>reinsertion.cpp</code> (line 70-74), respectively.

 Here is an example of a criminal network with 754 nodes obtained by the projection of a bipartite network of